suvan92/AlgorithmsAndDataStructures/README.md

 | **dequeue** | O(1) | O(1) |
 | Space Complexity | O(n) | O(n) |

+A ring buffer is essentially an array of fixed length with the addition of a read and write pointer.
+This means that once the array is full the first element will be overwritten by the next incoming element.
+The ring buffer has similar performance to the [doubly linked list based implementation](#doubly-linked-list-based-implementation).
+The main issue is that enque can fail if the maximum capacity has been reached.

 ### Double stack based implementation

 |Operation|Best Case|Worst Case|